 Students will gain an understanding of architecture through slide presentations, discussions, readings, visits to museum exhibits, and on-site observations and analyses of architecture and public spaces in New York City, both iconic and lesser-known.
 Past field trip destinations have included the Cathedral of St. John the Divine, Lincoln Center, Times Square, and the Highline, a public park built on a former elevated railway.

-Thomas Ian Campbell is an advanced Ph.D. student in the Department of Art History and Archaeology at Columbia University.
-He holds a B.A. in art history and comparative literature from Binghamton University.
-His dissertation focuses on British artists’ attempts in the 1970’s to establish new contexts for their work beyond existing art institutions.
+Tom Campbell holds a Ph.D. from the Department of Art History and Archaeology at Columbia University.
+His dissertation examines the attempts of British artists in the 1970’s to establish new contexts for their work beyond existing art institutions.
 Tom has taught a wide range of topics in Columbia University’s Art Humanities program and at the Horace Mann School, where he led courses on Renaissance and Modern art.

 Aki Ishida received her Master of Science in advanced architectural design from Columbia University and Bachelor of Architecture from the University of Minnesota.
 She is an Associate Professor of Architecture at Virginia Tech and has taught at the Rhode Island School of Design, Parsons the New School for Design, Pratt Institute, and Konkuk University in Seoul, Korea.
 She is a registered architect, a LEED-accredited professional, and the principal of Aki Ishida Architect PLLC.
 Prior to starting her company, she was a designer and project manager with James Carpenter Design Associates, I. M. Pei Architect, and Rafael Vinoly Architects.
 She has run multiple collaborative projects with partners including The Japan Society, The Smithsonian, and Memorial Sloan-Kettering Cancer Center.
 DesignIntelligence has named Ms. Ishida one of the 25 Most Admired Educators for 2016.